arfserra/ctb-tracker/PRD.md

 ---

-## Feature: View Exercises
+## Feature: View Workouts and Exercises

 ### Objective
-Enable users to view all created exercises in a simple interface.
+Enable users to view logged workouts and their associated exercises and series in a hierarchical format.

 ### Requirements
 - **UI Elements:**
-  - A list or grid showing the exercise name, type, description, and image.
+  - List of workouts with name, date, and notes.
+  - For each workout, show associated exercises with name, weight, and notes.
+  - For each exercise, list its series (sets) with repetitions and weights.

 - **Backend Integration:**
-  - Fetch data from the `exercises` table in Supabase.
+  - Fetch data from the `workouts`, `workout_exercises`, and `series` tables in Supabase.

 ### Deliverables
-1. A Streamlit page (`view_exercises.py`) for fetching and displaying exercise data.
+1. A Streamlit page (`view_workouts.py`) for fetching and displaying workout data.
-2. Exercises displayed in a card or table format showing the name, type, description, and image.
+2. Hierarchical display format:
+    - Workouts > Exercises > Series.

 **Prompt for Copilot:**
-"Create a Streamlit page to view exercises.
-Fetch data from the Supabase `exercises` table and display it in a table or card format with exercise name, type, description, and day."
+"Create a Streamlit page to view workouts.
+Display a list of workouts with associated exercises and their series.
+Fetch data from the `workouts`, `workout_exercises`, and `series` tables in Supabase."

 ---

-## Feature: Log Workout

-### Objective
-Allow users to log workout sessions by selecting an exercise and tracking repetitions, weights, and notes.

-### Requirements
-- **Input Fields:**
-  - Dropdown to select an exercise (populated from the `exercises` table).
-  - Repetitions (number input, required).
-  - Weight (number input, required).
-  - Notes (text area, optional).

-- **Backend Integration:**
-  - Save workout logs to the `workout_logs` table in Supabase.

-- **Validation:**
-  - Ensure repetitions and weight are positive numbers.

-### Deliverables
-1. A Streamlit page (`log_workout.py`) for logging workouts.
-2. Dropdown dynamically populated with exercises from Supabase.
-3. Logs saved to the `workout_logs` table with a timestamp.

-**Prompt for Copilot:**
-"Create a Streamlit page for logging workouts.
-Include a dropdown populated with exercises from Supabase, and fields for repetitions, weight, and notes.
-Validate inputs and save the data to the `workout_logs` table."

----

 ## Feature: Dashboard

 ### Objective
-Provide users with an overview of their logged workouts and progress trends.
+Provide users with an overview of their workout progress, including metrics on exercises and series logged over time.

 ### Requirements
 - **Summary View:**
-  - Display the latest logged workouts in a list format.
-  - Include details such as exercise name, repetitions, and weight.
+  - Display total workouts, exercises, and series logged.
+  - Show metrics like average repetitions, total weight lifted, and most used exercises.

 - **Visualization:**
-  - Bar chart for total repetitions per exercise over the past week.
+  - Line chart for workout frequency over time.
-  - Line chart for weight progression over time for selected exercises.
+  - Bar chart for total weight lifted per exercise.

 - **Backend Integration:**
-  - Fetch data from the `workout_logs` table in Supabase.
+  - Fetch data from the `workouts`, `workout_exercises`, and `series` tables.
-  - Aggregate data for charts (e.g., group logs by week and exercise).

 ### Deliverables
-1. A Streamlit page (`dashboard.py`) displaying recent workouts and progress visualizations.
+1. A Streamlit page (`dashboard.py`) displaying workout metrics and visualizations.
-2. Charts implemented using Streamlit’s charting options (e.g., `st.bar_chart` or `st.line_chart`).
+2. Charts implemented using Streamlit’s charting options (e.g., `st.bar_chart`, `st.line_chart`).

 **Prompt for Copilot:**
-"Create a Streamlit dashboard to display recent workout logs and progress trends.
-Fetch data from the Supabase `workout_logs` table and display:
+"Create a Streamlit dashboard to display workout progress.
+Include metrics on total workouts, exercises, and series logged.
+Visualize workout frequency and total weight lifted using charts.
+Fetch data from the `workouts`, `workout_exercises`, and `series` tables in Supabase."
-- A list of recent workouts.
-- A bar chart for weekly repetitions per exercise.
-- A line chart for weight progression over time."

 ---

-## Feature: Edit/Delete Exercise
+## Feature: Edit/Delete Workout or Exercise

 ### Objective
-Enable users to update or delete an existing exercise.
+Enable users to update or delete an existing workout, its exercises, or their series.

 ### Requirements
 - **Edit:**
-  - Allow users to update the exercise name, type, description, and image.
+  - Allow users to update workout details (name, date, notes).
-  - Replace the old image in Supabase storage if a new one is uploaded.
+  - Modify exercises in the workout (weight, notes).
+  - Update series (repetitions, weights).

 - **Delete:**
+  - Remove a workout and its associated exercises and series.
-  - Remove the exercise from the `exercises` table.
+  - Remove an exercise and its series from a workout.
-  - Delete the associated image from the `exercise-images` bucket.

 ### Deliverables
-1. A Streamlit page (`edit_delete_exercise.py`) for handling edit and delete operations.
+1. A Streamlit page (`edit_delete_workout.py`) for handling edit and delete operations.
 2. Confirmation dialog for delete operations.

 **Prompt for Copilot:**
-"Create a Streamlit page for editing or deleting exercises.
-Include inputs to update fields like name, type, description, and image.
-Use Python to update the Supabase `exercises` table or delete an exercise and its image from the storage bucket.
-Include a confirmation dialog for deletions."
+"Create a Streamlit page to edit or delete workouts and their associated exercises or series.
+Include inputs to update fields and provide confirmation dialogs for deletions.
+Use Python to update or delete data in the `workouts`, `workout_exercises`, and `series` tables."

----

-## Feature: Authentication

-### Objective
-Allow users to log in and sync their data securely.

-### Requirements
-- **Signup/Login:**
-  - Implement email/password authentication using Supabase.

-- **Session Management:**
-  - Persist user sessions using Supabase's built-in session handling.

-### Deliverables
-1. A Streamlit page (`auth.py`) for user authentication.
-2. Session management to protect specific routes.

-**Prompt for Copilot:**
-"Create a Streamlit page for user signup and login using Supabase authentication.
-Implement session management to protect specific routes and ensure logged-in users can access their data."